Irfan Hadžić

-Irfan Hadžić (born 15 June 1993) is a Bosnian professional footballer who plays as a forward for Tuzla City and the Bosnia and Herzegovina national team.
+Irfan Hadžić (born 15 June 1993) is a Bosnian professional footballer who plays as a forward for Serbian club Mladost Lučani.

 Club career

 Early career

 Hadžić started off his football career at the youth team of Olimpik in 2010 and stayed at the club until 2011.
 After leaving Olimpik, he mostly played abroad at Zulte Waregem, with whom he signed his first professional contract, the youth team of Vitesse Arnhem, Inter Zaprešić, ViOn Zlaté Moravce, Royal Antwerp, who loaned him out to Vigor Wuitens Hamme, and Celje, before returning to Bosnia and Herzegovina.

 Radnik Bijeljina

 After six years of playing abroad, Hadžić returned to his home country and on 19 July 2017 signed a contract with Bosnian Premier League club Radnik Bijeljina.
 He made his official debut for Radnik in a 2–0 home league loss against Željezničar Sarajevo on 10 September 2017, coming in as a 66th minute substitute for Velibor Đurić.

 He scored his first goal for the club against Sloboda Tuzla on 28 October 2017 in the 48th minute, which would turn out to be the only and the winning goal of the match.

 In his second season with the club, Hadžić was Radnik's best scorer, scoring 10 goals in 32 league games in the 2018–19 season.